 Do you like our new safety precautions?

 This is a sensible yes/no question that can confirm whether or not your employees understand what they’ve read.
-The expression of support will compel employees to actually read the information to learn what they’re endorsing.

 But you can go one step further with ContactMonkey.